open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > **Duration:** 24 hours

-You create a ward that protects up to 2,500 square feet of floor space (an area 50 feet square, or one hundred 5-­‐‑foot squares or twenty-­‐‑five 10-­‐‑foot squares).
+You create a ward that protects up to 2,500 square feet of floor space (an area 50 feet square, or one hundred 5-­foot squares or twenty-­five 10-­foot squares).
 The warded area can be up to 20 feet tall, and shaped as you desire.
 You can ward several stories of a stronghold by dividing the area among them, as long as you can walk into each contiguous area while you are casting the spell.